 On 5 August, the Supreme Council of the USSR unanimously admitted Latvia as the 15th Republic of the Soviet Union.
 On 3 August, the Supreme Council had already accepted Lithuania as the 14th Republic, and on 6 August, Estonia was admitted as the 16th Republic.
 The government of the Latvian SSR became the executor of Moscow’s decrees and orders without the authority to act on its own.

 Two integral components of communist ideology were put into effect quickly: the nationalisation of private property and the collectivisation of farming.
-National economy was subjected to central planning in Moscow and serving the needs of the USSR.
+The national economy was subjected to central planning in Moscow and served the needs of the USSR.